 The lack of adequate housing dollars continues to impact future action plans in the form of a reduction in the number of clients that can be assisted.
 Consistent reductions in funding from year to year continue to be a challenge due to this lack of availability of funds and the increased demand/competitiveness of grant applications.
-However, the City of Goldsboro have been successful in working with private financial institutions and lenders, within the area, continue to support the City's affordable housing initiatives by making available advantageous mortgage programs that assist low-to-moderate income residents to become first-time homebuyers.
+However, the City of Goldsboro have been successful in working with private financial institutions and lenders, within the area, continue to support the City's affordable housing initiatives by making available advantageous mortgage programs that assist low-to-moderate income residents to become first-time homebuyers in some cases.
+Although, the City has seen that underwriting requirements for some lenders are posing a issue for LMI residents seeking mortgage loans.
 This has been an good source for leverage additional funding to support the local program needs.
 The City will continue to focus funding sources primarily to support the Homebuyer Assistance Program (HBA), the Urgent Repair Program, and public services provided by community based organization and/or nonprofits.
 Additional funding as needed will be sought from other available sources.